 Also, before I go on, I want to make some comments about what I will be talking about.
 Namely, this won’t be like any review I’ve written before.
 If you’ve read my previous reviews, you know I like to focus on the writing elements like character arcs, story beats, symbolism, the works.
 Sure, I make sure to mention the acting, along with the more technical aspects like cinematography, sound design, set design, editing, I could keep going.
 But the thing is, Off the Air features next to none of those.
 It’s just Dave Hughes making a visual mixtape of whatever weird shit he finds on the internet and stock footage archives.
 So yeah, this review is going to be hella different than anything I’ve written before.

-With that said, let’s leap into what Off the Air does right and what it doesn’t do right.
+With that said, let’s leap into what Off the Air S1 does right and what it doesn’t do right.
 First and foremost, Hughes succeeds in his goal of making a visual mixtape that evokes the experimental spirit of old school Adult Swim.
 Oh good lord is he successful.
 This truly is the reincarnated spirit of old school Adult Swim given a physical form, to the point it could only be found on Adult Swim.
 If it weren’t for some of the recognizable viral videos and some often used trap music, I would have thought Off the Air premiered back in like 2001 or 2002.
 So, you know, a real home run there.

 In terms of segments, with a show like this and Cake, not every segment is going to be a winner.
-Sure, there were some segments that were just straight fire, especially if they had some good musical backing.
-There were also a couple of segments in Off the Air that I just wasn’t vibing with at all, either because I found them uninspiring or because they creeped me out more than they made me laugh.
+Sure, some segments were just straight fire, especially if they had some good musical backing.
+There were also a couple of segments in Off the Air S1 that I just wasn’t vibing with at all, either because I found them uninspiring or because they creeped me out more than they made me laugh.
 That said, for the most part, I thought the segments were fine.

 What’s more pertinent is that I think Hughes has a very specific taste in what he wants.
 So specific, in fact, that it can feel surprisingly one-note.
 This was especially notable to me in the first few episodes like Animals.
 Don’t get me wrong.
 For the most part, the segments were incredibly fun to watch as a whole, especially the more complex animation shorts.
 My big issue was that they started to feel samey to me.
 This struck me as odd since Hughes does manage to find a diverse set of videos and animation that fills the old school Adult Swim mold.
 It’s more the content of the segments tends to be surreal or fucked up in similar ways.